poe-platform/documentation/api-bots/quick-start.md

 * `cd api-bot-tutorial`
 * `modal deploy main.py`

 Modal will now deploy your app and output two urls: a) the endpoint at which your app is hosted b) an internal page you can go to in order to view your app.
-You will be using the former to integrate your bot into Poe.&#x20;
+You will be using the former to integrate your bot into Poe.

 <figure><img src="../.gitbook/assets/image (1).png" alt=""><figcaption></figcaption></figure>